jmarshrossney/portable-jules/README.md

 The fact that this assumption reflects the needs of the majority of users is clearly self-perpetuating, and there seems to be a growing appreciation that this accessibility barrier is a problem.

 JULES is ultimately 'just' a FORTRAN-90 model, and it ought to be straightforward to build and run a simple simulation on a standard desktop running a Unix-based OS.
-In fact the [technical documentation](https://jules-lsm.github.io/latest/index.html) can get you most of the way there, provided you're prepared for a bit of trial-and-error.
+In fact the [technical documentation](https://jules-lsm.github.io/latest/index.html) can get you most of the way there, provided you're prepared for a bit of trial-and-error (and keep in mind that the documentation is incomplete and wrong in places).

 Of course, the scientific value of these simulations will be minimal, but that is not the point.
 The point is to strip away the abstractions and play around with the base model - to have fun and learn!